smfactor/smfactor.github.io/aboutme.md

 ## Interviews

-Quoted in an article in Popular Science about ['safe mode'](https://www.popsci.com/science/safe-mode-space-telescope/) on space telescopes.
+Quoted in an article in Popular Science about titled [How ‘safe mode’ protects space telescopes like Hubble and TESS](https://www.popsci.com/science/safe-mode-space-telescope/).

 UT Austin Giving [profile](https://giving.utexas.edu/starstruck/)